 Duke University EMS exists to create a safer environment for the Duke community by providing superior emergency medical care.
-Duke EMS accomplish this mission through 911-response and special events medical care for the thousands of people who pass through the Duke University campus and Medical Center each day.
+Duke EMS accomplishes this mission through event medical services for the thousands of people who attend Duke University sporting events.

-In addition to our 911 response and special events coverage, Duke EMS also seeks to provide excellent care through adherence to our core values of Professionalism, Respect, Dedication and Cooperation.
+Duke EMS seeks to provide excellent care through adherence to our core values of Professionalism, Respect, Dedication and Cooperation.

 Although our members are full-time students and part-time EMTs, we always act as professionals.
 Our members are held to demanding standards; we meet or exceed all state requirements for Basic Life Support EMS agencies.
 Our entire squad is trained and certified to the North Carolina Emergency Medical Technician Basic level.
 In addition to this training, a small number of our members are trained and certified at the Emergency Medical Technician Paramedic levels, giving them training in Advanced Life Support techniques.
 In addition to this education, we participate in regular training and continuing education to ensure that our skills remain at their peak in order to better serve our community.